smalldatalab/omh-admin-dashboard/README.md

 end
 ```

 CSV download function of ohmage survey data is a bit more complex because it uses a horizontal data input method in order to capture the surveys with different number of questions.
-It requires three functions as below.
+There are not fixed number for the survey questions so the function collects all the survey questions and insert the corresponding answers in the CSV file.

 ```Ruby
 def get_all_survey_question_keys(admin_user_id)